How Does LendingTree Get Paid?

 Rates

-Chase publishes its current rates online, and it updates rates daily, Monday through Friday, with the latest information.
-Its rates are quite competitive.
-In 2023, Chase’s rates averaged 0.17 percentage points above the average prime offer rate (APOR) — a benchmark that reflects the rates low-risk consumers can expect.
+Chase publishes its current rates online and updates them daily (Monday through Friday) with the latest information.
+Its rates are quite competitive — in 2024, Chase’s rates were on average 0.11 percentage points higher than the average prime offer rate (APOR) — a benchmark that reflects the rates low-risk consumers can expect.

 Fees

-Chase doesn’t disclose its fees, such as application fees or origination fees, on its website.
-However, by analyzing data from the Federal Financial Institutions Examination Council (FFIEC), we found that the average total cost of taking out a mortgage through Chase was $5,453 — about 25% less than the average for the industry.
+Chase doesn’t disclose its fees (such as application fees or origination fees) on its website.
+However, by analyzing data from the Federal Financial Institutions Examination Council (FFIEC), we found that the average total cost of taking out a mortgage through Chase in 2024 was $5,080 — lower than the industry average.

 What discounts does Chase offer?